monitoringartist/opentelemetry-collector-monitoring/README.md

         annotations:
           summary: Some metric points have been dropped by processor
           description: Maybe collector has received non standard metric points or it reached some limits
+      - alert: processor-dropped-logs
+        expr: sum(rate(otelcol_processor_dropped_log_records{}[1m])) > 0
+        for: 5m
+        labels:
+          severity: critical
+        annotations:
+          summary: Some log records have been dropped by processor
+          description: Maybe collector has received non standard log records or it reached some limits
       - alert: receiver-refused-spans
         expr: sum(rate(otelcol_receiver_refused_spans{}[1m])) > 0
         for: 5m